DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Related Work

 In conventional practice, machine learning models were mainly evaluated using available validation datasets~\cite{witten2016data}.
 However, these datasets usually cannot cover various corner cases that may induce unexpected behaviors~\cite{pei2017deepxplore,tian2018deeptest}.
 To further ensure the quality of a deep learning system, software-engineering researchers have designed many testing approaches.
 Pei et al.~\cite{pei2017deepxplore} proposed \textit{DeepXplore}, the first white-box testing framework, to identify and generate the corner-case inputs that may induce different behaviors over multiple DNNs.
 Ma et al.~\cite{ma2018deepmutation} presented a mutation testing framework for DNNs aiming at evaluating the quality of datasets.
 Tian et al.~\cite{tian2018deeptest} presented \textit{DeepTest} to generate test inputs by maximizing the numbers of activated neurons via a basic set of image transformations.
 Zhang et al.~\cite{zhang2018deeproad} employed generative adversarial network to transform the driving scenes into various weather conditions, which increases the diversity of datasets.
 Different from the above techniques that rely on solid test oracle, our method focuses on the problem that we usually have a large number of tests without test oracle.
 We observe that the idea of test prioritization can enable developers to obtain as many misclassified tests as possible in a limited time budget, thereby easing the burden of labeling.
 However, in comparison with traditional software programs, the modern DNNs often consist of millions of neurons and hundreds of layers, which naturally enlarges its potential testing space.
 While the sophisticated internal logic of a DNN makes it challenging to adopt the idea of coverage criteria to test prioritization, this paper introduces a new metric that only analyzes the output space of a DNN and is able to effectively guide the test prioritization.
+We notice that researchers have proposed some preliminary prioritization methods for testing DNNs~\cite{zhang2019noise,byun2019input}.
+They use different methods to prioritize the tests but failed to compare their techniques with classic coverage-based methods.
+Furthermore, they did not provide any information on the capability of enhancing the DNN robustness.